-A popular method of saving for college is the 529 plan with forty-nine states and the District of Columbia offering at least one option.
+A popular method of saving for college is the 529 plan, with most states in the Union offering at least one option.
 With a 529 plan, your college savings grows tax-deferred and you pay no federal tax on withdrawals for qualified higher education expenses.
-There is no federal deduction for contributions to a 529 account, but most states allow either a deduction or a credit for 529 contributions.
+As of 2018, withdrawals are no longer limited to post-secondary education expenses and can also include K – 12 private school education.

-Which State Plan You Should Choose
+Which State Plan to Choose

 Tax deductions and credits are great, but they may not add up to much if your state’s 529 plan charges high fees.
 Be sure to check on the fees for your state’s plan (and whether they waive those fees for in-state residents).
 Shop around and compare those fees to the fees of other states.
 Other important considerations are investment performance and whether the plan includes plenty of investment options, such as target-date funds.